*Note: Sessions being confirmed and subject to change*

 Kimberly Hess is the Executive Director of the Center for Childhood Safety, a nonprofit organization dedicated to preventing childhood injuries through education, advocacy, and access to life-saving safety resources.
 With extensive experience in nonprofit leadership, program development, and community engagement, Kimberly works closely with schools, healthcare organizations, businesses, and community partners to advance child safety initiatives throughout Northeast Wisconsin.
 She is passionate about creating safer environments for children and families through evidence-based programs such as Child Passenger Safety, Safe Routes to School, Safety Town, Safe Sitter, and Home Alone.
 Under her leadership, the Center for Childhood Safety continues to expand its impact and empower families with the knowledge and tools needed to keep children safe.

-Vision Zero - It Is Working, And It Can Work For You!
+Vision Zero - It Is Working, And It Can Work for You!

 Room: Info Coming Soon